 How to Prepare for Mosquitoes on Hiking & Backpacking Trips

 I am one of the unlucky souls that mosquitoes love, yet I don’t want that to stop me from being able to go hiking and backpacking.
-To prepare for trips into areas that are known to have a lot of the biting nuisances, I use a three-step method:
+To prepare for trips into areas that are known to have a lot of the biting nuisances, I use these products:

-1. Sawyer Permethrin: I spray the clothing that I’ll be wearing while hiking and relaxing at camp with Permethrin (a synthetic version of the Chrysanthemum flower’s natural insect repellent pyrethrin), including my socks and hat.
+Sawyer Permethrin: I spray the clothing that I’ll be wearing while hiking and relaxing at camp with Permethrin (a synthetic version of the Chrysanthemum flower’s natural insect repellent pyrethrin), including my socks and hat.
 Unlike DEET, Permethrin won’t damage gear, so you can also spray it on your tent and backpack.
-On three separate backpacking trips last year to alpine lakes areas, the treated clothing that I wore really repelled the mosquitoes.
+On three separate backpacking trips last year to alpine lakes areas, the treated clothing that I wore worked well to repel mosquitoes.
 A few landed on me, but didn’t stick around long enough to bite.
 Note: this product should be sprayed on clothing only (not skin).
 Permethrin can be toxic to cats when it’s wet, but is supposed to be safe after it dries.
 Purchase: Amazon // REI

-3. Sea to Summit Head Net with Insect Shield: The last line of defense against mosquitoes that I use is a head net.
+Sea to Summit Head Net with Insect Shield: The last line of defense against mosquitoes that I use is a head net.
 However ridiculous it feels to wear, it really works.
-Just remember it’s there when you are eating and don’t push your food through the net.
-Yeah, that happened to me.
+Just remember it’s there when you are eating and don’t try to push food through the net.
+Yeah, that happens to me all the time.
 Purchase: Amazon // REI

 Disclosure: This post contains affiliate links, which means that I make a small commission if a purchase is made.
 This does not change the price of the item.
 Regardless, the items listed here are owned by me and purchased with my own funds.
 All reviews are unbiased and not paid for by any company.
 Thank you for supporting this blog!